iftah-og/DripRog/README.md

 ## Accessibility

-Accessibility is a core design goal of DripRog, not a feature bolted on.
+Accessibility is core to the design of DripRog, not an afterthought.
 The device is built to be operable without relying on any single sense.

 - **One control.** Everything is done with a single button: short press, long press, and a 5-second hold.
 There is no screen, menu, or app to navigate.